Branded Like a Fool?

 When carrying a logo, it’s like demonstrating our support for a favourite football team.
 It’s a way of making a statement about ourselves, something that others can readily access.
 It becomes an extension of the individual.
 This is who I am.
 I wear this, I shop here, I eat this.
 It says so much about the person… their income, their lifestyle, their beliefs.

-Not only that, we are also – as with our fashion choices – associating ourselves with a particular grouping of people.
+Not only that, but we are also – as with our fashion choices – associating ourselves with a particular grouping of people.
 People who shop a particular way, who have similar priorities and beliefs.
 It’s a desire for belonging, a feeling of being part of a collective.

 It may be that, for many people, it is better to belong to something, even at a lesser level, than it is to belong to nothing at all.
 And, of course, it’s important to be comfortable with yourself; it’s important to fit in.

 The brands we wear and buy are an extension of ourselves.
 They tell people about us.
 They reflect our personality and beliefs.
-Hence they must be chosen with care.
+Hence, they must be chosen with care.

-The irony is that even though we are effectively advertising a company’s product by wearing their logo it does not mean the product’s price is any lower.
-All too often we end up paying more for the privilege of doing their advertising.
+The irony is that even though we are effectively advertising a company’s product by wearing their logo, it does not mean the product’s price is any lower.
+All too often, we end up paying more for the privilege of doing their advertising.
 Frankly, if you think about it, they should actually be paying us for advertising their product.

 Branding is certainly a mutually beneficial relationship.
 Hence its success.